Skryder/Tkinter/README.txt

 You'll notice that the api calls all go through the /static directory.
 This is primarily because the .js file in there needs to be able to access the API endpoints.
 You still need to figure out how to make this a bit more workable and configurable and understand it better.

 You'll see the index.html file in there is using Jinja brackets.
 You should figure out how to make the data appear a bit better there.

-I've finally got it running on Docker now.
-See the build and run commands earlier in the readme.